PoisotLab/ms_svd_imputation/manuscript.md

 pairs.

-Future work on the use of SVD for virus host associations will have to adress the question of the initial value used in the imputation process.
-As of now, we relied on the average number of interactions in the matrix, and on weighted allocations for different aspects of the network structure based on @Stock2017LinFil work on linear filtering.
-This technic has been revealing to provide a good baseline estimate of how likely it is that a missing interaction actually exists.
-For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the choice of the initial value used for imputation.
+Future work on the use of SVD for virus host associations will have to adress the question of the initial value used in the imputation process in further details.
+As of now, we relied on the average number of interactions in the matrix, and on weighted allocations for different aspects of the network structure, based on @Stock2017LinFil work on linear filtering.
+Those technic has been revealing to provide a good baseline estimate of how likely it is that a missing interaction could actually exists.
+For this reason, we are confident that the performance of the approach can further be improved by fine-tuning the choice of the initial value used for imputation, according to the dataset used.
 Combining an accurate model for the initial value with the SVD imputation is likely to generate predicted interactions that are strong candidates for empirical validation.